 Day 4-6: Jasper National Park

 Welcome to Alberta – Canada’s most beautiful province, at least in my eyes.
-Jasper and the national park which surrounds it are home to some colossal scenery.
+The town of Jasper and the national park which surrounds it are home to some colossal scenery.

 Things to do in Jasper National Park

-Explore Maligne Lake area
+Explore the Maligne Lake area

 If you have an extra day to spare and are feeling adventurous, consider booking a night at Fisherman’s Bay Campground, it’ll be an exhilarating paddle and will give you the chance to be at Spirit Island at either sunrise or sunset.

 Go for a hike

-Jasper National Park is huge compared to all other national or provincial park in the Canadian Rockies.
-Naturally, with all those mountains, comes a lot of hiking trails.
+Jasper National Park is huge compared to all other national or provincial parks in Western Canada.
+Naturally, with all those mountains, there are a lot of hiking trails.
 Some can take several hours and some several days.

 Soak in the Hot Springs

-The Miette Hot Springs cost 6.05$.
+The Miette Hot Springs cost $16.50 per adult which is a steal.
 They consist of 2 hot pools and 2 cold pools.
 I dare you to jump into the cold one after you’ve been soaking in the hot tub for too long.
 It’s an awesome feeling!

 Take the Skytram up to Whistler’s Summit

 Once at the top you can continue by foot another 200m in elevation gain to the summit of Whistlers Mountain or try the Indian Ridge hike.
-A 14km return hike to a spectacular ridgeline offering even more extensive views.
-On a clear day you can even see Mount Robson!
+It’s a 14km return hike to a spectacular ridgeline offering even more extensive views.
+On a clear day, you can even see Mount Robson.

-Look for perfect photo opportunity
+Look for a perfect photo opportunity

 If hiking isn’t your thing, maybe photography is.
-I’ve compiled a list of the most beautiful spots to photograph in Jasper to help you see the most jaw dropping vistas.
+I’ve compiled a list of the most beautiful spots to photograph in Jasper to help you see the most jaw-dropping vistas.